-The expense must not be private or domestic in nature.
+The expense must not be private, domestic or capital in nature.
 For example, the costs of normal travel to and from work, and buying lunch each day are private expenses.
 If you incurred an expense that was both work-related and private or domestic in nature, you can claim a deduction only for the work-related portion of the expense.